SpaceX launches private-sector lunar lander on trail-blazing flight to the moon

 Odysseus and its experiments are expected to operate for about a week on the moon's surface before the sun sets at the landing site, cutting off solar power.
 The spacecraft is not designed to survive the extreme low temperatures of the two-week lunar night.

-Only the United States, Russia, China, India and Japan have successfully put landers on the surface of the moon, and Japan's membership in that exclusive club comes with an asterisk: its "SLIM" lander tipped over on touchdown Jan.
+Only the United States, Russia, China, India and Japan have put landers on the surface of the moon, and Japan's membership in that exclusive club comes with an asterisk: Its "SLIM" lander tipped over on touchdown Jan.
 19 and failed to achieve all of the mission's objectives.

 Three privately funded moon landers were launched between 2019 and this past January, one from an Israeli non-profit, one from a Japanese company and Astrobotic's ill-fated Peregrine.
 All three failed.